rebeccamen/autho_load/README.md

 # AuthoLoad

-Autho_load is a first attempt to dry up authorization and resource loading in our controllers.
-I wanted something with usage similar to Ryan Bate's CanCan, but using only the loading class' own model as the single authority on access.
+Autho_load is an experiment in creating a scheme similar to Ryan Bate's CanCan for authrozation and pre-loading of resources, but that did not require the ability table instead using only the loading classes own model as the athoratative granter of access.

 ## Installation